e7p/WS2812_animations/README.md

 I developed some of the animations using an ATmega328P and some using an ATmega1284P, but they should work also on other AVR microcontrollers.
 Feel free to test out other controllers and to contribute to the project.

-I will follow using a hopefully complete list of existing programs.
+I will follow with a hopefully complete list of existing programs.
 To build and flash each of them, simply edit the first six lines of the Makefile and change it to your needs.
 The specified hex-file can be built using `make all` and be flashed with avrdude using `make flash`.
 Make sure to specify the correct programmer, programmer port, used microcontroller, and the CPU frequency.

 pixeltester.c